 Red and yellow bell peppers are similar to sweet potatoes in that they are an easy way to get a high dose of beta-carotene which your body will convert into vitamin A. Not only this, but bell peppers are one of the best sources of vitamin C, just one cup of bell peppers provides an amazing 317% of your recommended daily intake.
 This will provide support for your immune system and help your body produce collagen which will keep your skin plump and firm.

 Where you can, switch out red meat for fatty fish to give your skin the boost it needs.
 Fatty fish is a rich source of omega-3 which keeps your skin feeling moisturised, supple and thick as well as reducing inflammation, which could be causing acne or redness.
 If you are suffering from dry and scaly skin, it could also be your body asking for the fatty acids contained in fish such as salmon.
-The benefits of fatty fish don’t stop there.
+The benefits of fatty fish for your skin don’t stop there.
 Fatty fish also contains zinc which increases the production of new skin cells, protein which maintains the integrity of your skin and vitamin E to protect your skin from damage and inflammation.